 If the decision isn’t taken prudently, it will affect the business drastically especially when a business is just starting out.

 This proportion though doesn’t always work.
-Because you would see that if you buy the asset, you will save few thousand dollars in two-three years.
+Because you would see that if you buy the asset, you will save a few thousand dollars in two-three years.
 In that case, buying would be a better option even if the ratio between usage and the cost is lower.

 Buying vs Leasing Video